 For International students who may experience bias, hate speech, or hate crimes on campus:

-If you have experienced continuous bias or a bias incident on campus, you may report this to the university via the UTK Bias Incident Reporting Form.
+If you have experienced continuous bias or a bias incident on campus, you may report this to the university via the UT Bias Incident Reporting Form.

 The University’s Bias Education and Referral Team (BERT) conduct investigations while partnered with other offices on campuses and “are available to support and guide students seeking assistance in determining how to handle a bias incident.
 The team members will review incident reports and meet with affected students to facilitate services such as counseling, health services, or other referrals as needed to address safety concerns and to provide assistance and comfort to those impacted.”